Slip and Fall in Publix? Our Attorneys Can Help.

 - 905 Memorial Dr SE, Atlanta, GA 30316

 Publix is part of a large corporation, and its legal team will go to great lengths to try and reduce or eliminate its responsibility for the accident.
-After a slip and fall, an attorney can help your case by:
+After a slip and fall accident at a grocery store like Publix, an attorney can help your case by:

 - Properly evaluating the value of your case